iimacbain/hanoi-tower/README.md

 A state is valid if and only if in each of the three arrays the contained numbers are in an ascendent order.

-It is possible to move only one disk per move.
+It is possible to move only a disk (number) that is on the top of its rod (array).
+It is possibl eto move only one disk per move.

 The goal of the exercise is to implement an alogrithm that solves the game moving all the disks from a the first rod to another rod, possibly in the minimal number of moves.